kbevers/proj.4/docs/source/operations/transformations/lschelmert.rst

 .. option:: +ccoll=<value>

     The ccoll value is the distance where the empirical covariance touches zero.
-The unit ccoll is in km.
+The unit ``+ccoll`` is in km.

     *Default is 7.7.*